Wark on Tweed Castle: John Carr and Archangelo Arcano

+War in 1557

 Scotland was at war with England in 1557, and Sir Ralph Grey passed control of the castle to the crown.
 It was held and defended by Sir John Slingsby, a brother-in-law of the Earl of Northumberland.
 After peace was concluded in 1559, the Earl of Northumberland asked the Privy Council of England for advice on the future of the castle.
 He suggested the site should be surveyed by John Brende or Richard Lee.

+Later 16th century

 During the Marian Civil War, Rowland Foster, captain of Wark, came into Scotland and raided Blyth in Lauderdale, a property of William Maitland of Lethington in May 1570.
 James VI of Scotland passed by on the other side of the Tweed on 26 April 1588 and was saluted by the castle cannon, and he sent a reward of 20 crowns.
 The castle cannon saluted the Scottish rebel Earl of Bothwell twice in 1594, which angered James VI.

 In December 1604, the inhabitants of Berwick requested the use of smaller cannon removed from Wark to defend the town and harbour.